-Often called ‘Peruvian Ginseng,’ maca has a history immemorial to human beings.
-The plant has been grown on the high altitudes of Peru for over 2000 years.
+Often called ‘Peruvian Ginseng,’ it has a history immemorial to human beings.
+The plant has been grown in the high altitudes of Peru for over 2000 years.
 The world has just started to know about the root and associated benefits.

 The plant is packed with a lot of nutrition proven by the WHO and FAO of the United Nations.
 It is considered one of the most effective and rich plant proteins known to man.
 Although all kinds of maca present on the planet are rich in protein and carbohydrates, maca plants’ medical benefits have slight differences.

 The adaptogenic benefits of the plant have increased its popularity, and the maca market’s considerable size has been observed in the last few decades.
-This article is intended to discuss the different types of maca that are known and how each has specific benefits.
+This article is intended to discuss the different types of Peruvian roots that are known and how each has specific benefits.
 Let’s start!

 Kinds of Maca Root

-Initially, some scientists were investigating the plant of maca and its different types.
-They identified and distinguished it into two kinds: wild maca and cultivated maca.
+Initially, some scientists were investigating the plant and its different types.
+They identified and distinguished it into two kinds: wild and cultivated maca.
 However, further research revealed that around five types are known to the world until now.

-The first type of Peruvian maca that looks like the turnips is most commonly grown in Peru.
+The first type that looks like the turnips is most commonly grown in Peru.
 Yellow maca is the most common type that is often used in culinary by the natives.
-The frequent use of it is due to the low medicinal properties of this type.
-The low proportions of those substances make yellow maca a harmless type that can be eaten without due worries.

 Red, Blue, and Green Maca

 There are several benefits of red maca due to the presence of certain secondary metabolites in this type.
-Few prominent benefits of this one are female fertility, libido, reduced anxiety and stress, and memory retention.
-The high glucosinolates in red maca make it beneficial for reducing the prostate size that is often increased in males during aging.
+A few prominent benefits of this one are female fertility, libido, reduced anxiety and stress, and memory retention.
+The high glucosinolates in the red one make it beneficial for reducing the prostate size that is often increased in males during aging.

 We have already discussed the benefits of maca associated with each type of plant.
-But, it is also important to know how the maca can be used and in what proportions.
+But, it is also important to know how the root powder can be used and in what proportions.